natebragg/ratl/README.md

 `<`, `>` and `=`, fetching the `car` and `cdr` of a list, prepending to a list with `cons`, testing a list with `null?`, and negating booleans with `not`.

-Literal values include the natural numbers starting at zero, booleans, and lists.
+Literal values include the natural numbers starting at zero, booleans, symbols, and lists.
 Lists can be over naturals or booleans, or over lists, lists of lists, etc.  Naturals are depicted in the usual way.
-Lists are comma-delimited, in square brackets.
 Booleans are represented by the symbols `#t` for true and `#f` for false.
+Symbols are represented by any characters besides whitespace and `()[];`.
+Lists are space-delimited, in square brackets or parentheses.
+Both symbols and lists must be prefixed by a quote mark, or be embedded in a `(quote ...)` expression.

-Identifiers are made of any characters besides whitespace and `()[];,`.
+Identifiers are made of the same characters as symbols.

 E.g., if you wanted to find the length of a list: